-Duration - Typically this apprenticeship will take 13 - 15 months dependant on learner requirements.
+Duration - Typically this apprenticeship will take 12 - 15 months

 Qualifications - Where a business administrator has not already achieved Level 2 or equivalent in English and Maths, they must do so before taking the end-point assessment.

 Progression - The administration role may be a gateway to further career opportunities, such as management or senior support roles.